+Save the S/N values of the clumps over the sky and detected regions into separate tables.
+If --tableformat is a FITS format, each table will be written into a separate extension of one file suffixed with clumpsn.fits.
+If it is plain text, a separate file will be made for each table (ending in clumpsn_sky.txt and clumpsn_det.txt).
+For more on --tableformat see Section 4.1.2.1 [Input/Output options], page 95.

-Save the S/N values of the clumps into two files ending with \clumpsn\sky.XXX and \clumpsn\det.XXX.
-The .XXX is determined from the --tableformat option (see Section 4.1.2.1 [Input/Output options], page 85, for example .txt or .fits).
-You can use these to inspect the S/N values and their distribution (in combination with the --checksegmentation option to see where the clumps are).
-You can use Gnuastro's Section 7.1 [Statistics], page 185, to make a histogram of the distribution (ready for plotting in a text file, or a crude ASCII-art demonstration on the command-line).
+You can use these tables to inspect the S/N values and their distribution (in combination with the --checksegmentation option to see where the clumps are).
+You can use Gnuastro's Section 7.1 [Statistics], page 202, to make a histogram of the distribution (ready for plotting in a text file, or a crude ASCII-art demonstration on the command-line).

-With this option, NoiseChisel will abort as soon as the two tables are created.
+With this option, Segment will abort as soon as the two tables are created.
 This allows you to inspect the steps leading to the final S/N quantile threshold, this behavior can be disabled with --continueaftercheck.